 This course provides a comprehensive introduction to SQL.
+This course will provide you with a solid foundation if you have very little or no experience in SQL at all.
 By the end of the course, the student should be able to easily understand all the major aspects of SQL.

 Lesson Structure